laycnc/UnrealSaveDataPipeline/README.md

 This Plugin performs code generation for UnrealEngine save data.
 UHT (UnrealHeaderTool) is used for code generation.

+In the save mechanism using USaveGame, serialization is performed in a reflection-based manner.
+The use of reflection results in performance degradation.
+Additional information such as meta information is also saved, which increases the file size.
+By generating the code in advance, the above disadvantages are eliminated.

 # For generated code